 A legacy of community service.

-The Lacy Foundation is a private charitable foundation established in memoriam of Stanley K. Lacy by the Lacy family.
-The Foundation continues the Lacy family legacy of community engagement with a focus on education, leadership and quality of life issues.
+The Lacy Foundation is a private charitable foundation established in memoriam of Stanley K. Lacy by the Lacy family in 1973.
+The Foundation continues the Lacy family legacy of community engagement with a focus on education, leadership, arts & culture, and other quality of life issues.

-The Foundation’s philanthropic objective is to help aid Indianapolis as a world-class city in which to live, work and play.
+The Foundation’s philanthropic objective is to help Indianapolis become a world-class city in which to live, work, educate, and play.
 Philanthropic giving is directed to the following priorities:

 - Community Impact

 The Foundation works primarily with known organizations, programs, and community leaders to identify, develop and fund projects in Central Indiana.
 It does not accept unsolicited requests.
 The Foundation does not fund individuals, religious institutions, individual schools, individuals research nor does it support organizations for specific health care causes.

 The Lacy Foundation underwrites the Stanley K. Lacy Executive Leadership Series®, which develops and mobilizes current and future leaders to benefit Central Indiana.
 Since 1976, SKL® has engaged leaders and fostered community stewardship through educational seminars, placemaking tours and interaction with experts, leaders and decision makers.
 There are more than 1000 graduates of the program.

 The SKL Series® is owned by the Lacy Foundation and is licensed to Leadership Indianapolis to administer.

 For more information or to apply for the SKL Series®, please visit: